pabloblancog/pabloblancog.github.io/_posts/2019-9-28-Painless-UI-Testing.md

 UI Testing is a great thing to keep apps maintainable and reliable during its whole lifecycle, but sometimes could become a big pain.

-When test cases don't follow best practices, they become difficult to maintain when the test plans grow:
+When test cases don't follow best practices, they become difficult to maintain when the test plans grow.
-- UI Elements changes during development, making tests stop working and needed for refactoring.
-- New requirements over the same UI elements can produce code duplication.

-Some improvements can be made in order to avoid these issues.
+Some good practices can be folloed to avoid these issues.
 Let's see some:

 ### 1. Test case naming
 Test cases names must be intuitive and understandable.
 A test case name can follow a syntax like this: